syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/source-flags.md

     If the BOM[^1] character is missing, but the message is otherwise UTF-8 compliant, {{ site.product.short_name }} automatically adds the BOM character to the message.
+- *no-piggyback-errors*: This option configures syslog-ng OSE to ignore parsing errors caused by piggybacked messages.
+If the parser encounters issues separating multiple messages sent together, it skips them without raising an error.

 [^1]: The byte order mark (BOM) is a Unicode character used to signal the byte-order of the message text.